 Who Needs Accounting Advisory Services?

 Most small and medium businesses can benefit from some level of advisory service.
 On the other hand, some of your larger business clients tend to have this type of expertise in-house.
 However, even then, consider the revenues the large consulting firms earn from this sector.
+There is often much that an external perspective can add to the insights provided to management teams.

 Your smaller business clients often don’t have financial skills in-house.
 Or they don’t have the skills and knowledge to grow a business successfully.
 You probably see this every day: Many business owners have the vision and desire but need help with some of the practicalities of managing the business.
 They don’t have the experience of managing budgets and cashflow forecasts; they may not understand the best way to finance asset purchases or the right level of inventory to carry.

 If you deal mostly with micro-businesses and sole traders, the advice they need is likely to be simpler as their businesses are less complex.
 If your clients have no ambition to grow, they may manage quite well by themselves.
-Advisory clients are more likely to be growing, or wanting to grow.
+Advisory clients are more likely to be growing or wanting to grow.

 Business owners need accounting advisory services to supplement their own skills.
 It fills the gaps in their knowledge and helps them succeed and grow.